 A large portion of why I love camping so much is because I love getting my kids out into the wilderness to experience nature in all its glory.
 I remember camping as a kid and how much it was to run around in the woods, discover new things and let my imagination take over.

-For the most part, our kids entertain themselves but there are times when then need a little help coming up with good activities and things to occupy their time.
-This list camping activities for kids are some of the things my kids enjoy doing while camping.
+For the most part, our kids entertain themselves, but there are times when they need a little help coming up with good activities and things to occupy their time.
+This list of camping activities for kids is some of the things my kids enjoy doing while camping.

 1. Play games

 There are lots of games that are great for kids to play while camping.
 Often some of the most basic games are the most fun because being out in the wilderness adds a different and fun element to it.

 For example, a few of my kid’s favorite games to play while camping are:

 - Capture the flag

 Hiking is one of my favorite camping activities for kids.
 Ultimately, I love it too.
 Kids get out, see more of nature, experience the wilderness, and get some exercise.
 Kids often enjoy this a lot because they get to explore new places and see new things, and often that alone is enough to make kids happy.
 There really are a lot of benefits to hiking.